dfilan/interpreter_project/README.md

 Note that all data are natural numbers, so 'subtraction' is actually the monus operator: x monus y = x - y if x > y and 0 otherwise.

 Changes to the language as defined in the notes:
+- 'Programs' are one line.
+They begin with a variable name and a semicolon, and then consist of a sequence of variable assignments separated by semicolons.
+The interpreter outputs the value of the initially named variable after the assignments are made in order.
 - All binary operators are right-associative, so 3 monus 5 + 7 = 3 monus (5 + 7) = 0.
 - The assignment operator is written '='